nf-core/nanoseq/docs/usage.md

 ### `--stranded`

-Specifies whether the inputted fastq files contain stranded data (default: false)
+Specifies if the data is strand-specific.
+Automatically activated when using --protocol directRNA (default: false)

 The specific command line arguments for `graphmap` and `minimap2` using `--protocol` and `--stranded` are specified below: